Myth #1: Filing for bankruptcy means that you must give up your possessions.

 If you are considering bankruptcy, chances are that you ignored collection letters, bills, and creditor’s calls for quite some time.
 You might not know exactly how much you owe or to whom, and you might be putting off bankruptcy because you are worried about forgetting something important.

 Many people do this—they worry that they only get one chance to file bankruptcy and that, if they forget to include a debt, they lose their chance to add it.
 However, this is not true.
-If you forget to add a debt to your bankruptcy petition, your lawyer can amend the petition later.
+If you forget to add a debt to your bankruptcy petition, your lawyer can usually amend the petition at a later date.
 The law lets people, with the help of their lawyers, amend the documents they file, so any bills that may be forgotten can be added.

 There is also a special provision in Chapter 7 bankruptcy cases called a Beezley claim.
 This happens when a creditor is not notified of a debt in your bankruptcy case.
 If the case falls under the Beezley claim provisions, even if you do not list the debt, it is eliminated in your bankruptcy under the right circumstances.
 Be sure to ask me about this when we meet.